-Military Law News Network – Oct 31, 2013 – The War on Military Sexual Assault – Article 32 Investigation may tho away: In this episode, court martial attorneys, Michael Waddington and Ernesto Gapasin, discuss the movement under way to drastically revise the UCMJ Article 32 Investigation and strip the accused of the right to confrontation at these hearings, particularly in sexual assault cases.
-The veteran military lawyers discuss the pros and cons of revising the Article 32 hearing.
+Military Law News Network – Oct 31, 2013 – The War on Military Sexual Assault – Article 32 Investigation may tho away: In this episode, court-martial attorneys, Michael Waddington and Ernesto Gapasin, discuss the movement under way to drastically revise the UCMJ Article 32 Investigation and strip the accused of the right to confrontation at these hearings, particularly in sexual assault cases.
+The veteran military defense lawyers discuss the pros and cons of revising the Article 32 hearing.

 War on Military Sexual Assult-Article 32 Investigations May Go A…